 When a child is critically ill, parents may be reluctant to leave their child's bedside or the mother to be may be receiving antepartum care at the hospital prior to the birth of a child with medical challenges or family may be receiving services in a hospital too small to support a Ronald McDonald Family Room.
 To provide comfort and support in these situations requires taking a snack, drink or personal care item to the family.
-Operating in the antepartum wings, maternity suites and Neonatal Intensive Care Units of Atrium Health Wake Forest Baptist Brenner Children's Hospital, Cone Health Moses H. Cone Hospital, Novant Health Forsyth Medical Center and Randolph Health the Ronald McDonald Hospitality Cart program provides parents with an opportunity to remain close to their hospitalized child or child to be and the medical services they need.
+Operating in the antepartum wings, maternity suites, Neonatal Intensive Care Units, and/or pediatric clinics of Atrium Health Wake Forest Baptist Brenner Children's Hospital and Downtown Health Plaza; Cone Health Moses H. Cone Hospital; High Point Medical Center; Novant Health Forsyth Medical Center and Randolph Health the Ronald McDonald Hospitality Cart program provides parents with an opportunity to remain close to their hospitalized child or child to be and the medical services they need.